 CAMP THEMES & DANCE LESSONS FOCUS.
 Scroll down for pics & videos:

-Our Spring and Summer camps focus on different themes of education and dance style.
+Our one-week and Summer camps focus on different themes of education and dance style.
 Depending on the theme, the students get to visit different locations for their field trips such as the Newseum, Air & Space Museum, National Portrait Gallery, Discovery Theater, The Zoo, National History museum and more.
 Here are some examples of our themes:

 SESSION THEME: THE YOUNG PHOTOGRAPHER – children have disposable cameras and take pics of what they do in camp during the session.
 In the end they create a collage to take home.
 DANCE STYLE FOCUS OF THE SESSION: Modern/Jazz & Latin.